DMOJ/docs/docs/site/api.md

-            "new_rating": "<participant rating after the contest, or null if not rated>", "old_raw_rating": "<participant raw rating before the contest, or null if not rated>", "new_raw_rating": "<participant raw rating after the contest, or null if not rated>", "old_performance": "<participant performance before the contest, or null if not rated>", "new_performance": "<participant performance after the contest, or null if not rated>", "is_disqualified": "<whether this participant is disqualified>",
+            "new_rating": "<participant rating after the contest, or null if not rated>", "old_raw_rating": "<participant raw rating before the contest, or null if not rated>", "new_raw_rating": "<participant raw rating after the contest, or null if not rated>", "performance": "<participant performance, null if not rated>", "is_disqualified": "<whether this participant is disqualified>",
             "solutions": [
                 "<list of contest format-dependant dictionaries for individual problem scores>"